Ellebam/Pocket-Lab/README.md

 block in `service_conf.yaml`.
 Override values such as `LLM_FACTORY`, `LLM_API_KEY` or `LLM_CHAT_MODEL` in your `.env` to point RAGFlow at a different provider or model.

+### TEI reranker 🔍

+A lightweight bridge forwards OpenAI‑style rerank requests to a dedicated HuggingFace Text Embeddings Inference container.
+The default model is `onnx-community/bge-reranker-v2-m3-ONNX` and can be changed via `LLM_RERANK_MODEL`.

 ---
 ### Stirling PDF 📄